BellaTatts/Digital-writing-folio/Week 3.md

 Script

 //start of search function

 const textWrapper = document.getElementById("text-wrapper");

 const textInput = document.getElementById("text-input");

 //search function constants

-//play with Google search function to come up with search terms most relevant to you.
-Think about how these search terms tell a story.
-Replace all of the placeholder text below (phrases in red font) with search terms of your own.
-If you keep the phrases organised alphabetically, you can ensure you have enough results for each word. const words = [
+const words =
-  "angry bees and how to deal with them",
+  ["angry bees and how to deal with them",
   "artificial intelligence",
   "artbook - how to draw for dummies",
   "acrostic poems and how to write one",